 If you want to get even more tips and tricks, check out our recent article where Approval Studio team reveals some secrets of remote work.

 Another obstacle to having a balanced life is the “home” distractions.
 Cat is stuck on the sofa, you suddenly have an urge to do the laundry, and those cupcakes are so tempting.
 We all have been there!
 The main reason for this is that your brain thinks that home is a place to rest.
 The best way is to allow yourself to get accustomed to the thought that the desk in the living room is now a home office.
 Make a routine around it – some people like to arrange their drawing utensils, others make a rough sketch just to start a creative process.
 Also, annihilate those small distractions before getting to work.
 If you know that you will be thinking about dirty dishes – wash them beforehand.

 Managing people and projects

 This difficulty mainly concerns designing agencies and creative teams.
 Most of them prefer working at the office or co-working spaces.
-Because it is not an option anymore, managers have to figure out a way to keep everything and everybody organized.
+Because it is not an option anymore due to a necessary social distancing, the design community had to figure out some best practices to keep everything and everybody organized during the spread of COVID-19.
 What previously was a face-to-face communication has now become a stalk of messages and emails.
 Obviously, it is hard to keep track of all of them.
 No wonder, that the Internet is bombarded with questions about what tools and techniques should be used to lessen the pain of remote collaboration.